Lifeng-Liang/DbEntry/doc/en/ASP.NET/DbEntryDataSource.md

 }
 ````

-So we have all CRUD in our hands now, it even don’t need to operate database!
+So we have all CRUD in our hands now, it even allows us do not operate database!
 Change it whatever you want!

 There is another function we can override: